daroczig/CEU-R-prod/README.md

 Configured users: `ceu`

+**Notes**: the `sudo` commands are to be run on only one computer as those updates will take effect globally, so

+- run all steps if you are configuring the server
+- run only the steps in R / you were asked to run if you are a regular user

 #### Create a user for every member of the team

 We'll export the list of IAM users from AWS and create a system user for everyone.

-1. Attach a newly created IAM EC2 Role to the EC2 box and assign 'Read-only IAM access':
+1. Attach a newly created IAM EC2 Role (let's call it `ceudataserver`) to the EC2 box and assign 'Read-only IAM access':

     ![](https://raw.githubusercontent.com/daroczig/CEU-R-prod/master/images/ec2-new-role.png)